-Wise Way To make them next after opening singing and reading.

-Reason for the Latter: Puts everyone in early possession of information as to the state of the brethren, or other important matters, so that the prayers following may include intercession for such as are sick: or the hymns altered and exhortation made approproate in case of death having been announced.
+Make them next after opening, singing and reading.
+This will put everyone in early possession of information as to the state of the brethren, or other important matters, so that the prayers following may include intercession for such as are sick: or the hymns altered and exhortation made appropriate in case of death having been announced.

-IX.
-GIVING OF THANKS FOR THE BREAD AND WINE --
+ix.
+GIVING OF THANKS FOR THE BREAD AND WINE